allegheny-computer-science-203-s2021/practical05/README.md

 Managing GatorGrader's Python dependencies...
 Finished!

+✔  The reflection.md in writing has exactly 1 of the 'code_block' tag
-✔  The compute_tf_cookbook.py in termfrequency has at least 9 of the 'word_freqs' fragment
+✔  The file test_compute_tf_pipeline.py exists in the tests directory ✔  The reflection.md in writing has exactly 0 of the 'Add Your Name Here' fragment ✔  The repository has at least 1 commit(s)
-✔  The file conftest.py exists in the tests directory ✔  The compute_tf_cookbook.py in termfrequency has at least 1 of the 'as data_file' fragment ✔  The test_compute_tf_cookbook.py in tests has at least 3 multiple-line Python comment(s) ✔  The compute_tf_cookbook.py in termfrequency has exactly 1 of the 'import string' fragment ✔  The __init__.py in tests has exactly 0 of the 'TODO' fragment ✔  The reflection.md in writing has at least 400 word(s) in total ✔  The repository has at least 1 commit(s)
-✔  The reflection.md in writing has exactly 0 of the 'TODO' fragment ✔  The test_compute_tf_cookbook.py in tests has at least 0 single-line Python comment(s) ✔  The compute_tf_cookbook.py in termfrequency has at least 7 multiple-line Python comment(s)
-✔  The test_compute_tf_cookbook.py in tests has at least 3 of the 'test_' fragment
+✔  The test_compute_tf_pipeline.py in tests has at least 5 of the 'assert' fragment ✔  The test_compute_tf_pipeline.py in tests has at least 5 of the 'test_' fragment ✔  The test_compute_tf_pipeline.py in tests has at least 2 of the '@pytest.mark.parametrize' fragment ✔  The reflection.md in writing has at least 1 of the '![' fragment ✔  The lint.sh in scripts has exactly 0 of the 'TODO' fragment ✔  The file reflection.md exists in the writing directory ✔  The test.sh in scripts has exactly 0 of the 'TODO' fragment ✔  The file compute_tf_pipeline.py exists in the termfrequency directory ✔  The conftest.py in tests has exactly 0 of the 'TODO' fragment ✔  The reflection.md in writing has at least 400 word(s) in total ✔  The test_compute_tf_pipeline.py in tests has at least 5 multiple-line Python comment(s) ✔  The file lint.sh exists in the scripts directory
-✔  The file compute_tf_cookbook.py exists in the termfrequency directory ✔  The reflection.md in writing has exactly 8 of the 'heading' tag ✔  The file __init__.py exists in the tests directory ✔  The compute_tf_cookbook.py in termfrequency has at least 14 single-line Python comment(s) ✔  The test_compute_tf_cookbook.py in tests has exactly 0 of the 'TODO' fragment ✔  The compute_tf_cookbook.py in termfrequency has at least 1 of the 'data = []' fragment ✔  The compute_tf_cookbook.py in termfrequency has at least 3 of the 'global words' fragment ✔  The compute_tf_cookbook.py in termfrequency has at least 1 of the 'words = []' fragment ✔  The compute_tf_cookbook.py in termfrequency has at least 1 of the 'word_freqs = []' fragment ✔  The reflection.md in writing has exactly 2 of the 'code_block' tag ✔  The compute_tf_cookbook.py in termfrequency has exactly 0 of the 'TODO' fragment ✔  The reflection.md in writing has exactly 0 of the 'Add Your Name Here' fragment ✔  The compute_tf_cookbook.py in termfrequency has at least 3 of the 'global data' fragment ✔  The compute_tf_cookbook.py in termfrequency has at least 1 of the 'with open' fragment ✔  The conftest.py in tests has exactly 0 of the 'TODO' fragment ✔  The file reflection.md exists in the writing directory ✔  The file test_compute_tf_cookbook.py exists in the tests directory
+✔  The test_compute_tf_pipeline.py in tests has exactly 0 of the 'TODO' fragment ✔  The cover.sh in scripts has exactly 0 of the 'TODO' fragment ✔  The __init__.py in tests has exactly 0 of the 'TODO' fragment ✔  The compute_tf_pipeline.py in termfrequency has at least 6 single-line Python comment(s) ✔  The compute_tf_pipeline.py in termfrequency has at least 1 of the 'for w in word_list' fragment ✔  The compute_tf_pipeline.py in termfrequency has at least 1 of the 'with open' fragment ✔  The file conftest.py exists in the tests directory ✔  The reflection.md in writing has exactly 9 of the 'heading' tag ✔  The file test.sh exists in the scripts directory
+✔  The compute_tf_pipeline.py in termfrequency has at least 7 multiple-line Python comment(s)
+✔  The file cover.sh exists in the scripts directory
+✔  The reflection.md in writing has exactly 0 of the 'TODO' fragment ✔  The file __init__.py exists in the tests directory ✔  The compute_tf_pipeline.py in termfrequency has exactly 0 of the 'TODO' fragment ✔  The test_compute_tf_pipeline.py in tests has at least 0 single-line Python comment(s)

 	┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
-    ┃ Passed 29/29 (100%) of checks for cmpsc-203-spring-2021-practical4! ┃
+	┃ Passed 31/31 (100%) of checks for cmpsc-203-spring-2021-practical5! ┃
 	┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

-BUILD SUCCESSFUL in 16s
+BUILD SUCCESSFUL in 39s
 1 actionable task: 1 executed
 ```